pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 ```
 ## Full AST interpreter

 Pharo now contains an interpreter for the RB AST that is complete and he able to run all Kernel tests.
 It means that it covers the full exception and non-local return semantics of Pharo.
 This interpreter has been used to develop  test coverage tools.
-Special thanks to Camillo Bruni and Clément Béra.

 ##Compiler